Phase One Orthodontic Treatment

 Phase one orthodontic treatment is highly successful in children and offers quick and effective results.
 Its benefits have been largely acknowledged by studies and research in the field.
 Some of the benefits of undergoing a phase one orthodontic treatment include:

-- Preventing certain oral practices which can cause front teeth malformation.
+- Preventing certain oral practices that can cause front teeth malformation.
 These include bottle feeding, thumb sucking, and thumb thrusting.

 - Introducing greater self-esteem and adding on facial appeal in patients.